 Section 4 – Consent Orders

-At any point between the Diocesan Reports Investigation Committee’s referral of a Presentment under section 3.7 of this canon and its hearing, or between the Diocesan Reports Investigation Committee’s recommendation of a different resolution under section 3.7 of this canon and the bishop’s determination, the Respondent may in writing confess the truth of the Presentment and submit to the discipline of the Church.
-This writing shall be sent to the bishop, who shall immediately convey it to the chairperson of the Diocesan Reports Investigation Committee and the president of the diocesan Disciplinary Tribunal for a Presbyter or Deacon.
+At any point between the Diocesan Reports Investigation Committee’s referral of a Presentment under Canon IV.7.3.7 and its hearing, or between the Diocesan Reports Investigation Committee’s recommendation of a different resolution under section 3.7 of this canon and the bishop’s determination, the Respondent may in writing confess the truth of the Presentment and submit to the discipline of the Church.
+This written confession shall be sent to the bishop, who shall immediately convey it to the chairperson of the Diocesan Reports Investigation Committee and the president of the diocesan Disciplinary Tribunal for a Presbyter or Deacon.

-If a Respondent does not confess to the truth of all of the counts in the Presentment, this confession does not affect the continuation of the process described in this canon with respect to other counts.
+If a Respondent does not confess to the truth of all of the counts in the Presentment, this confession does not affect the continuation of the process described in this canon with respect to other counts to which the Respondent has not confessed.

 If the Respondent makes a confession and submission as described in section 4.1 of this canon, the Diocesan Reports Investigation Committee must provide to the bishop of the diocese the following information and recommendations: